 Dr. Edward Sri. ""I Thirst": Mother Teresas Devotion to the Thirst of Jesus."
 Lay Witness (Nov/Dec 2013).

 This article is reprinted with permission from Lay Witness magazine and the author, Edward Sri.

 Lay Witness is a publication of Catholic United for the Faith, Inc., an international lay apostolate founded in 1968 to support, defend, and advance the efforts of the teaching Church.

 Edward Sri a professor of theology and Vice President of Mission and Outreach at the Augustine Institute in Denver, Colorado.
 Sri is also a founding leader with Curtis Martin of FOCUS (Fellowship of Catholic University Students).
-He resides with his wife Elizabeth and their six children in Littleton, Colorado.
+He resides with his wife Elizabeth and their seven children in Littleton, Colorado.
 Among his books are Rediscovering the Heart of the Disciple: Pope Francis and the Joy of the Gospel, Men, Women and the Mystery of Love: Practical Insights from John Paul II's 'Love and Responsibility', The Bible Compass: A Catholic's Guide to Navigating the Scriptures, A Biblical Walk Through the Mass: Understanding What We Say and Do in the Liturgy, Mystery of the Kingdom, The New Rosary in Scripture: Biblical Insights for Praying the 20 Mysteries, and Queen Mother.
 Visit Edward Sri's website here.Copyright © Edward Sri

 back to top